 Happy National German Chocolate Cake Day!

 German Chocolate cake isn’t German at all.
 It’s named after the recipe on German’s Chocolate box.It was first published in June 3, 1957.

-- Have you heard of Celtic people?
-They celebrate a festival by name Beltane festival.
+- The Celtics celebrate a festival by name Beltane festival.
 During this festival, they lit bonfires atop a hill and will roll down round cakes from the hill.
 If the cake doesn’t break, they believe it will bring good fortune.

 - Cakes definitely play a major role during wedding, but how these wedding ceremonies were completed during ancient times?
 They either break a big bread loaf on top of the bride’s head or simply throw pieces of bread on her.

-- Do you like cheesecakes?
-I love them…yummy, delicious; how old are these cheesecakes?
-It is believed that these cakes are present since the bygone era.
+- It is believed that these cakes are present since the bygone era.
 During the first Olympic Games, athletes were given cheesecakes.